Articles

 • Focuses on process execution, with limited pure training or testing features

-• Some users find the platform overcomplicated for simple documentation needs
+• Some users find the platform overcomplicated for basic documentation needs

 Notion is an all-in-one connected workspace designed for teams seeking ultimate flexibility in managing knowledge, SOPs, and projects.
-The platform provides a block-based editor and customizable databases, allowing users to build internal wikis, knowledge bases, and even lightweight training portals.
+The platform provides a block-based editor and customizable databases, allowing users to build internal wikis, knowledge bases, and project management systems tailored to their needs.
+This approach is especially relevant for real estate agencies that require adaptable documentation and process management tools.

 Pricing

-• Free Plan: $0 for individuals and small teams.
+• Free: $0 for individuals and small teams.
 Includes unlimited blocks for individuals and limited block storage for teams.

-• Plus Plan: $8/user/month (annual billing).
+• Plus: $8/user/month (annual billing).
 Includes unlimited block storage for teams, file uploads up to 5GB, and 30-day version history.

-• Business Plan: $15/user/month (annual billing).
+• Business: $15/user/month (annual billing).
 Adds SAML SSO, private teamspaces, and 90-day version history.

-• Enterprise Plan: Custom pricing.
+• Enterprise: Custom pricing.
 Includes SCIM, advanced security, and dedicated account management.

-For a real estate agency with 50 employees, expect approximately $400/month on the Plus plan.
-Notion’s low per-user cost and free tier make it accessible for most SMBs, with scalable options for larger organizations.
+For a real estate agency with 50 employees, expect approximately $400/month on the Plus plan or $750/month on the Business plan.
+Notion's entry-level pricing and free tier make it accessible for SMBs and teams with limited budgets.

 Pros of Notion: